Valerie Chow

 Since 2003, she has worked primarily as a fashion publicist and in 2010, opened Mama Kid, a children's designer concept store in Hong Kong.

-In 2018, she made a surprising return to acting, starring in the film Prison Architect by renowned Chinese visual artist Cao Fei.
+In 2018, she made a return to acting, starring in the film Prison Architect by Chinese visual artist Cao Fei.
 The film was commissioned by Tai Kwun, the Centre for Heritage and Arts in Hong Kong, and screened at the 69th Berlin International Film Festival as part of their Forum Expanded programme.
-The movie was tremendously well received.
-Many described the film as " very heartfelt and beautiful".
+The movie was well received.
+Many described the film as "very heartfelt and beautiful".

 Life and career

 1970-93: Early life and Miss Hong Kong Pageant

 Chow was born and raised in Vancouver, British Columbia, Canada, she was the only child of an upper-middle-class family.
 Her father was a property developer whom she describes as "tough, direct, and self-disciplined."
-Chow had spent some of her teenager life in Hong Kong during the mid-80s where she attended Marymount Secondary School and completed Form-5.
+Chow spent some of her teens in Hong Kong during the mid-80s where she attended Marymount Secondary School and completed Form-5.
 She described these years as having been "difficult" and "stressful," and had initially returned to Vancouver before moving to Hong Kong a second time in the summer of 1991.
 It was then that she joined the 1991 Miss Hong Kong Pageant, in which she placed first runner-up and made her entry into the entertainment industry.
 Following a brief study break where she studied law at the University of Hong Kong, Chow began her career in late 1992 as a television presenter for the lifestyle programme, Eye on Hong Kong on TVB Pearl.
 Her first film credit was a cameo in Peter Chan's He Ain't Heavy, He's My Father, released in December 1993.